 If you need a Power of Attorney as part of your estate plan or to handle some other situation where you will be unable to make decisions or act on your own behalf, you can turn to David W. Smith II PLLC.
-David has been creating these documents and comprehensive estate plans for his clients in the greater Oklahoma City area since 2008.
+David has been creating these documents and comprehensive estate plans for his clients in the greater Oklahoma City and Dallas areas since 2008.
 He brings extensive legal experience and competence to any matter where you may need these types of legal tools to carry out specific tasks.

 POAs can be used in many different kinds of situations, such as in the following examples:

 - When traveling outside the U.S., you can name someone to carry out your financial affairs while you are away

 - Should you have property/assets in another state, you can name someone there to manage them on your behalf

 - In exceedingly complicated transactions, you can name a professional, such as an accountant or attorney, to manage the transaction on your behalf

 A common POA in Texasis a Durable Power of Attorney.
 These POAs remain in effect should you become incapacitated and are often created as part of an estate plan to cover this contingency.